 As Lies van Gennip also said, privacy is a major stumbling block in implementing data-driven healthcare innovations.
 Using synthetic data can be a solution for this.
 Marijn Vonk, co-founder of startup Syntho shows how this is done and explains that the Dutch Data Protection Authority recently started advising this as well.

-Many organisations and researchers anonymise data, but the problem with that is that it usually doesn’t lead to completely anonymous data, Vonk explains.
+Many organizations and researchers anonymize data, but the problem with that is that it usually doesn’t lead to completely anonymous data, Vonk explains.
 “That data can often still be traced back to a person and, in addition, it is time-consuming and usually manual work.
 That’s why we started looking at a new solution: AI-generated synthetic data.
 That data can never be traced back one-to-one to a person.”

 Syntho offers a self-service platform within which users can convert data to synthetic data in their own secure environment.
 Users can then do analysis on that data.
 Independent research by SAS, a provider of advanced analytics software, shows that similar analyses can be done with this new dataset that produce nearly the same results.
 Vonk: “Because you’re using AI, it’s completely automatic.
-That’s much easier and faster than manually making data anonymous and it’s also scalable.”
+That’s much easier and faster than manually anonymizing data and also scalable.”

 Smart data deployment by Buurtdokters